-Dear Editor, We read the editorial by Crespo et al on the foreseeable burden of metabolic associated liver disease (MAFLD) on the Spanish National Health System over the next years (1).
-Between 0.35-0.4 % of the Spanish population has cirrhosis and more than one million people have significant fibrosis, assessed by ET ≥ 9 kPa (2).
-Compared with the general population, patients with cirrhosis have more comorbidities and use healthcare resources more frequently.
-Recent data show a decrease of 24 % in hospitalization due to cirrhosis during the period from 2005-2014 in Spain (3).
+Dear Editor, We have read the editorial by Crespo et al on the metabolic associated liver disease (MAFLD) foreseeable burden on the Spanish National Health System over the next years (1).
+Between 0.35-0.4% of Spanish population has cirrhosis and more than one million people has significant fibrosis, assessed by $ET \ge 9$ kPa (2).
+Compared with general population, patients with cirrhosis have more comorbidities and use healthcare resources more frequently.
+Recent data show a decrease of 24% in hospitalization due to cirrhosis during the period 2005-2014 in our country (3).
 These data predate the availability of direct antiviral agents against HCV.
-A 20 % reduction of cirrhosis-related mortality during the period from 2006-2018 was observed, as with other Southern European countries (4).
+A 20% reduction of cirrhosis-related mortality during the period 2006-2018 was observed, as with other Southern European countries (4).
 This decline reflects a reduction of alcohol consumption in the last decades.
-More recently, 90 % of patients with significant liver fibrosis were negative for HCV or HBV, did not consume harmful amounts of alcohol and showed components of metabolic syndrome, thereby suggesting that MAFLD is the current leading cause of liver fibrosis in Spain (2).
-Some studies found that disadvantaged areas in the Madrid Community had higher liver-related mortality, highlighting that lower income is another socioeconomic determinant of chronic liver disease (5).
-A small ecological design study was performed with data from the National Institute of Statistics (Instituto Nacional de Estadística) regarding cirrhosis mortality rate, alcohol consumption and obesity rates in the seventeen Spanish autonomous communities.
-Unadjusted cirrhosis-related mortality rates significantly correlated with obesity rate but not with alcohol consumption (Fig. 1).
-As Crespo et al. pointed out, in most western countries, the degree of preparation for coping with this issue is insufficient (1).
+More recently, 90% of patients with significant liver fibrosis were negative for HCV or HBV, did not consume harmful amounts of alcohol and showed components of metabolic syndrome thereby suggesting that MAFLD is the current leading cause of liver fibrosis in Spain (2).
+Some studies found that disadvantaged areas in the Community of Madrid had higher liver-related mortality, highlighting that lower income is another socioeconomic determinant of chronic liver disease (5).

+We underwent a small ecological design study with data from the National Institute of Statistics (Instituto Nacional de Estadística) regarding cirrhosis mortality rate, alcohol consumption and obesity rates in the seventeen Spanish autonomous communities.
+Unadjusted cirrhosis-related mortality rate significantly correlated with the obesity rate but not with alcohol consumption (Fig 1).
+As Crespo et al pointed out, as most western countries, the degree of preparation for coping with this issue is insufficient (1).
 Optimal adherence to national guidelines on screening and treatment of MAFLD is not enough to deal with this public health matter.
-Coordinated action by central and regional administrations is key, including the implementation of policies that favor healthy eating and a healthy lifestyle through the promotion of physical exercise, such as cycling and pedestrian routes, recreational areas, the promotion of public transport, taxation on sweet drinks, saturated fats and reduction of VAT on the components of the Mediterranean diet.
-These do not require screening by population segments and can favor overall health and specifically, the prevention of MAFLD.
-REFERENCES - 1.
-Crespo J, Iruzubieta P, Lazarus JV.
+Coordinated action by central and regional administrations is key, including the implementation of policies that favor healthy eating and a healthy lifestyle through the promotion of physical exercise, such as bicycle and pedestrian routes, recreational areas, the promotion of public transport, taxation on sweet drinks, saturated fats and the reduction of VAT on the components of the Mediterranean diet, which do not require screening by population segments and can favor overall health and specifically the prevention of MAFLD.
+REFERENCES:

+1. Crespo J, Iruzubieta P, Lazarus JV.
 Can NAFLD overwhelm the Spanish healthcare system in the years to come?
-Rev Esp Enferm Dig 2021;114:5-9.
-DOI: 10.17235/reed.2021.8524/2021 - 2.
-Caballería L, Pera G, Arteaga I, et al. High Prevalence of Liver Fibrosis Among European Adults with Unknown Liver Disease: A Population-Based Study.
-Clin Gastroenterol Hepatol 2018;16:1138-45.
-DOI: 10.1016/j.cgh.2017.12.048
+Rev Esp Enferm Dig.
+2021 Dec 28;114:5-9. doi: 10.17235/reed.2021.8524/2021 2.
+Caballería L, Pera G, Arteaga I et al. High Prevalence of Liver Fibrosis Among European Adults With Unknown Liver Disease: A Population-Based Study.
+Clin Gastroenterol Hepatol 2018;16:1138-1145. doi: 10.1016/j.cgh.2017.12.048 3.
+Fernandez Rodriguez CM, Fernández Pérez C, Bernal JL et al. RECALAD.
+Patient care at National Health System Digestive Care Units - A pilot study, 2015.
+Rev Esp Enferm Dig.
+2018 Jan;110(1):44-50. doi: 10.17235/reed.2017.5316/2017

-- 3. Fernandez Rodriguez CM, Fernández Pérez C, Bernal JL, et al. RECALAD.
-Patient care at National Health System Digestive Care Units A pilot study, 2015.
-Rev Esp Enferm Dig 2018;110(1):44-50.
-DOI: 10.17235/reed.2017.5316/2017 - 4.
-Blachier M, Leleu H, Peck-Radosavljevic M, et al. The burden of liver disease in Europe: A review of available epidemiological data.
-J Hepatol 2013;58:593-608 DOI: 10.1016/j.jhep.2012.12.005 - 5.
-Segura del Pozo J, Gandarillas A, Domínguez Berjón F, et al. Chronic liver disease and cirrhosis mortality and social deprivation: a spatial analysis in small areas of Madrid region.
-Nutr Hosp 2010;25:597-605.
+4. Blachier M, Leleu H, Peck-Radosavljevic M et al. The burden of liver disease in Europe: A review of available epidemiological data.
+J Hepatol 2013; 58: 593-608 doi: 10.1016/j.jhep.2012.12.005 5.
+Segura del Pozo J, Gandarillas A , Domínguez Berjón F et al. Chronic liver disease and cirrhosis mortality and social deprivation: a spatial analysis in small areas of Madrid region.
+Nutr Hosp.
+2010;25:597-605

-Fig. 1.
-Correlation between unadjusted cirrhosis-related mortality rate and obesity rate (A) or mean daily alcohol consumption (B).
+Fig 1: Correlation between unadjusted cirrhosis-related mortality rate and obesity rate (A) or mean daily alcohol consumption (B).